Relative Richardson Varieties: Introduction

 In this article we generalize all of these basic results to a relative context.
 Throughout this paper, we fix an algebraically closed field $k$ of any characteristic.
 All schemes are assumed to be finite-type over $k$, and by a ``point'' of a scheme we will always mean a closed point.
 We consider $\ell$ flag bundles within a vector bundle on a base scheme $S$, and we allow the flag bundles to become nontransverse over some points of $S$ in a controlled manner: subject to the condition of \emph{versality}.

-Given a vector bundle $\cH$ over a base scheme $S$, write $\Fr(\cH)$ for the frame bundle of $\cH$.
+Given a rank-$d$ vector bundle $\cH$ over a base scheme $S$, write $\Fr(\cH)$ for the frame bundle of $\cH$ and $\Fl(d)$ for the variety of complete flags in $k^d$.
 Then we define complete flag bundles $\cpb_1,\ldots,\cpb_\ell$ to be {\em versal} if the induced map $\Fr(\cH)\to\Fl(d)^\ell$ is a smooth morphism.
 Versality usefully generalizes transversality to a relative context such that properties enjoyed locally by transverse intersections are still enjoyed by versal intersections.
 But versality is more general than transversality in every fiber.

 A simple example is a 1-parameter family of two complete flags in $\PP^3$ which are transverse except over a reduced point $p$, where the two 2-dimensional subspaces (lines $L_1, L_2$ in $\PP^3$) meet at a point rather than being skew.
 At each point of this family, one may consider the parameter space of lines in $\PP^3$ meeting both $L_1$ and $L_2$.
 These parameter spaces form what we will call a \emph{relative Richardson variety}, which is in this case a family of smooth quadric surfaces (parameterizing lines through two fixed skew lines) degenerating to a transverse pair of planes over the special point $p$ (one plane parameterizes lines through the intersection point of the fixed lines, while the other parameterizes lines coplanar with the two fixed lines).
 We now describe the general situation.